momostarsky/imebra_git/docs/stream_classes.rst

 TCP classes
 -----------

-The TCP classes can be used with :cpp:class:`imebra::StreamWriter` and :cpp:class:`imebra::StreamReader` to send and receive data through a TCP stream.
+The TCP classes can be used with :cpp:class:`dicomhero::StreamWriter` and :cpp:class:`dicomhero::StreamReader` to send and receive data through a TCP stream.

-A TCP server socket (a socket that listen for incoming connection) can be realized with the class :cpp:class:`imebra::TCPListener`, while a TCP client (a socket that initiates a connection with a server) can be realized with the class :cpp:class:`imebra::TCPStream`.
+A TCP server socket (a socket that listen for incoming connection) can be realized with the class :cpp:class:`dicomhero::TCPListener`, while a TCP client (a socket that initiates a connection with a server) can be realized with the class :cpp:class:`dicomhero::TCPStream`.

-:cpp:class:`imebra::TCPListener` creates a new :cpp:class:`imebra::TCPStream` for each accepted incoming connection.
+:cpp:class:`dicomhero::TCPListener` creates a new :cpp:class:`dicomhero::TCPStream` for each accepted incoming connection.

-Both :cpp:class:`imebra::TCPListener` and :cpp:class:`imebra::TCPStream` expose blocking methods (except for the constructors which connect to the peer in non-blocking mode).
+Both :cpp:class:`dicomhero::TCPListener` and :cpp:class:`dicomhero::TCPStream` expose blocking methods (except for the constructors which connect to the peer in non-blocking mode).
 You can exit a blocking method by closing the socket or by calling the terminate() method.